Teaching and exam

 Formalities - written assignments

-When a student's assignment is rejected due to failure to comply with formalities (in the course description or on the study portal/in the general guidelines for written assignments), it is considered a 'legal decision'.
-In these cases, the student must receive a written formal decision from a case officer in BSS Studies with a description of the reasons for the rejection of the assignment and a guide on how to appeal the decision.
+When a student's assignment is rejected due to failure to comply with formalities (in the course description or on the study portal/in the general guidelines for written assignments), the student must receive a written formal decision from a case officer in BSS Studies with a description of the reasons for the rejection of the assignment and a guide on how to appeal the decision.

-In practice, it will be the examiner who discovers that the assignment does not meet the formal requirements, after which it will be the case officer who prepares and sends the decision to the student.
+It will be the examiner who discovers that the assignment does not meet the formal requirements, but it will be the case officer who prepares and sends the decision to the student.

 If you, as an examiner, need to reject an assignment due to formalities, you must therefore notify Student Affairs in BSS Studies so that they can send the student a decision.
 Please notify them by email to dispensationsansogninger.bss@au.dk.